Bridgeman Downs

 Bridgeman Downs lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of November 2025, the estimated population for the Bridgeman Downs statistical area (Lv2) is around 12,536.
+As of Feb 2026, the estimated population of the suburb of Bridgeman Downs is around 12,536.
 This figure reflects an increase of 1,598 people since the 2021 Census, which reported a population of 10,938.
-The change was inferred from AreaSearch's estimate of the resident population at 12,124 in June 2024, based on the latest ERP data release by the ABS, and an additional 323 validated new addresses since the Census date.
-This results in a population density ratio of 1,332 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-The Bridgeman Downs (SA2) experienced a growth rate of 14.6% between the 2021 Census and November 2025, outpacing both the SA4 region's growth rate of 9.0% and the national average.
+The change is inferred from AreaSearch's estimation of the resident population at 12,124 following examination of the latest ERP data release by the ABS in June 2024, and an additional 323 validated new addresses since the Census date.
+This results in a population density ratio of 1,332 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
+The suburb of Bridgeman Downs experienced a growth rate of 14.6% between the 2021 Census and Feb 2026, surpassing both the SA4 region's growth rate of 9.1% and the national average.
 This growth was primarily driven by interstate migration, contributing approximately 55% of overall population gains during recent periods.

-Other factors such as overseas migration and natural growth also played positive roles.
 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 and based on 2021 data are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
-Looking ahead, significant population growth is forecasted for the Bridgeman Downs (SA2).
-Based on aggregated SA2-level projections, the area is expected to increase by 3,244 persons by 2041, reflecting an overall increase of 22.6% over the 17-year period.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
+Future population dynamics anticipate a significant increase in the suburb of Bridgeman Downs, with an expected rise of 3,241 persons to 2041 based on aggregated SA2-level projections.
+This reflects an overall increase of 22.6% over the 17-year period.

 Frequently Asked Questions - Population